 - make a tag that is representative of the reference entry.
-For example, righil5gmd shows the last name of the first author, year and journal abbreviation. - add the tag to the references section in the recipe (or the diagnostic). - make a BibTeX file for the reference entry.
+For example, righi15gmd shows the last name of the first author, year and journal abbreviation. - add the tag to the references section in the recipe (or the diagnostic script provenance, see recording-provenance). - make a BibTeX file for the reference entry.
 There are some online tools to convert a doi to BibTeX format like https://doi2bib.org/ - rename the file to the tag, keep the .bibtex extension. - add the file to the folder esmvaltool/references.